Advertisement

 They aren’t just for home births

-One misconception about doulas is that they’re only for mothers who plan to deliver their babies at home in a pool of water.
-In fact, many couples who hire doulas plan to deliver in the hospital.
+One misconception about doulas is that they’re only for pregnant people who plan to deliver at home.
+In fact, many people who hire doulas plan to deliver in the hospital.
 It also doesn’t matter whether you’re planning for a medicated or non-medicated delivery—doulas offer support for either type.
-“I’m a mom who simply wanted to absorb a lot of knowledge and that’s why I chose to hire a doula,” says Jaimi Sharkey, of Atlanta, Georgia, who gave birth to a baby boy in April 2017.
+“I’m a mom who simply wanted to absorb a lot of knowledge and that’s why I chose to hire a doula,” says Jaimi Sharkey, of Atlanta, Georgia, who gave birth to a boy in April 2017.

-Whether in the hospital or at home, doulas typically stay close to the mother throughout the delivery process, working with moms (and their partners) on breathing and relaxation techniques, massage therapy and positioning during labor.
+Whether in the hospital or at home, doulas typically stay close to a pregnant person throughout the delivery process, working with them on breathing and relaxation techniques, massage therapy and positioning during labor.

 3 / 11